Some people will give you advice that helps them more than it helps you. Other people just aren’t very good at helping…

 In Britain, all legal lenders have to be authorised by the Financial Conduct Authority.
-You can check the FCA for a list of non-authorised firms you are warned not to use, but if you are sufficiently dubious to do that, then honestly you shouldn’t be thinking of borrowing from them!
+You can check the FCA for a list of non-authorised firms you are warned not to use, but if you are sufficiently dubious to do that, then honestly you shouldn’t be thinking of borrowing from that person!

 Payday Loans and other bad credit loans

 So what might seem a high but just about acceptable cost for a short-term emergency all too frequently then spirals into an out of control problem.

 They aren’t so much sharks as piranhas.
 One bite is unlikely to kill you financially but they keep coming back for more.
 If you have been badly bitten by them, read Can you claim a payday loan refund? as you may be able to get a refund of interest.

 Other types of loans that should be avoided are doorstep lenders such as Provident, logbook loans, guarantor loans such as Amigo, and pay weekly shops such as Brighthouse.
-They are all very expensive with difficult strings attached if you run into problems.
-If you have a poor credit rating, you may feel these are your only options to borrow, but they usually make your situation worse.
+They are all very expensive and often come with difficult strings attached if you run into problems.
+If you have a poor credit rating, you may feel these are your only options to borrow, but they usually make your situation much worse.

-Instead of taking out this sort of loan, get some help to look at your whole financial situation.
-Look at Not enough to live on, which has emergency budgeting ideas.
+Before taking out this sort of bad credit loan, get some help to look at your whole financial situation.

 Your friendly bank manager